 Some of the recent developments that have taken place during the last few years in our judicial delivery system to seek redress and accord justice to the poor are worth mentioning.
 The importance of these developments to the delivery system of justice can’t be ignored.
 They have revolutionized our judicial jurisprudence and will go a long way in giving relief to the large masses and the common man.

 In view of the importance of the subject matter, it is proposed to explain in brief some of the important areas of the criminal justice system that have attracted the attention of the courts in recent years.
-These are:
+These are:1.
+Public interest litigation.

 2. Bail justice jurisprudence.